 From Jimi Hendrix’s unforgettable performance at Woodstock in 1969 to Brian May shredding on Bohemian Rhapsody at Live Aid in 1985, there have only been so many guitarists who can be called legendary over the past century.

 Of course, ranking the most extraordinary guitarists — let alone picking them — is an impossible task.
 But there is a handful that stands out from the rest.
+Also, don’t expect to play like these guys right away.
+Learning guitar can take a LONG time.
+Be patient.

 Here are the 37 best guitarists of all time: